 - Once done for at least 5 to 6 sampling locations, they are put back into the buffer solution and sent to the Quality Unit for evaluating and establishing an acceptable residue content per given surface area as CFU/cm2 or as appropriate.

-Though this method is more specific in terms of hard-to-reach areas, it has one major disadvantage; the small surface area for a given sample.
+Though this method is more specific in terms of hard-to-reach areas, it has one major disadvantage i.e. the small surface area for a given sample.

-Unlike swab sampling, rinse sampling has the advantage of covering a large surface area of the equipment at a particular instance.
-It is also advantageous for systems that can’t be frequently disassembled.
+Unlike swab sampling, rinse sampling has the advantage of covering a large surface area of the equipment at a particular instance including the systems that are hard to disassemble frequently.

-One of the major disadvantages of rinse samples is when rinsed, the residue may have incompletely solubilized in the rinse solvent like WFI or PW and still clogged to the equipment surface.
+One of the major disadvantages of rinse samples is when rinsed, the residue may incompletely solubilize in the rinse solvent like WFI or PW and remain clogged to the equipment surface.

 Indirect Testing or Monitoring Method